Poinsettia: In culture

 Aztec people use the plant to produce red dye and as an antipyretic medication.
-In Nahuatl, the language of the Aztecs, the plant is called cuetlaxōchitl, meaning "flower that grows in residues or soil", or, literally, "excrement flower", because: "Birds would eat the seeds and deposit them somewhere, and so it seemed that the seeds would germinate and grow from bird droppings."
-Today it is known in Mexico and Guatemala as flor de nochebuena or simply nochebuena, meaning "Christmas Eve flower".
-In Spain it is known as flor de Pascua or Pascua, meaning "Easter flower".
+In Nahuatl, the language of the Aztecs, the plant is called cuetlaxōchitl, meaning 'mortal flower that perishes and withers like all that is pure'.
+Or, by some other accounts, 'flower that grows in residues or soil' (lit. 'excrement flower'), because: "Birds would eat the seeds and deposit them somewhere, and so it seemed that the seeds would germinate and grow from bird droppings."
+Today it is known in Mexico and Guatemala as flor de nochebuena or simply nochebuena, meaning 'Christmas Eve flower'.
+In Spain it is known as flor de Pascua or Pascua, meaning 'Easter flower'.
 In Chile and Peru, the plant became known as the "crown of the Andes".

 From the 17th century, friars of the Franciscan Christian religious order in Mexico included the plants in their Christmas celebrations.
 The star-shaped leaf pattern is said to symbolize the Star of Bethlehem, the red color represents the blood shed during the sacrifice of Jesus' crucifixion, and the white leaves represent the purity of Jesus.
-The use of the poinsetta during Christmastide is additionally related to a Christian folk story in Mexico about a poor girl named Pepita:

-Pepita had no present to offer baby Jesus at the Christmas Eve service.
-As she walked to church, she noticed weeds growing alongside the road.
-She gathered a bouquet of weeds (some accounts say she did this at the urging of an angel).
-When Pepita laid her bouquet at the feet of the Christ Child, the weeds burst into bright red flowers.
-From that night on, the poinsettia was known as "Flores de Noche Buena," or "Flowers of the Holy Night."

 Poinsettias are popular Christmas decorations in homes, churches, offices, and elsewhere across North America, as a result of an extensive marketing campaign by the Ecke family that began by shipping free poinsettias to television stations for use on-air.
 In the US, December 12 is National Poinsettia Day, marking the anniversary of Joel Roberts Poinsett's death.